National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/intro.md

 So, why should you get involved with N3C?
 First and foremost, N3C provides an opportunity to participate in impactful team science.
 Investigators with expertise in multiple domains come together across organizational boundaries to understand and address the impact of COVID-19 across the United States.
 Dozens of N3C-supported publications span the gamut of research:
-@pfaff_2022 applied machine-learning methods to understand important predictive factors for Long-COVID, and
+@pfaff_2022a applied machine-learning methods to understand important predictive factors for Long-COVID, and
 @sharafeldin_2021 identified demographic and clinical factors contributing to mortality risk in cancer patients.
 @mehta_2021 studied the use of hydroxychloroquine, remdesivir, and dexamethasone over time at multiple sites, revealing how treatment guidelines evolve in response to updated information over time.
-@sun_2022 studied breakthrough infections after vaccination, Yang et al. evaluated COVID-19 outcomes in HIV patients,<sup><a href="https://paperpile.com/c/ezAC9X/eFk3">5</a></sup>
+@sun_2022 studied breakthrough infections after vaccination,
+@yang_2021 evaluated COVID-19 outcomes in HIV patients,
-Reese et al. clustered patients to reveal sub-types of Long-COVID,<sup><a href="https://paperpile.com/c/ezAC9X/uehG">6</a></sup> and
+@reese_2023 clustered patients to reveal sub-types of Long-COVID, and
-Anzalone et al. found higher hospitalization and mortality in rural communities.<sup><a href="https://paperpile.com/c/ezAC9X/oxxQ">7</a></sup> These are but a small sample of work produced by researchers participating in N3C.
+@anzalone_2023 found higher hospitalization and mortality in rural communities.
+These are but a small sample of work produced by researchers participating in N3C.

 This range of work is only possible by the diversity of interests and expertise researchers bring.
 Practicing clinicians, biostatisticians, machine-learning researchers, and others collaborate on projects inside the secure data enclave.
 N3C supports team science in a variety of ways.
 Domain Teams, for example, serve to connect groups with similar interests for peer support, research coordination, and collaboration building.
 While most Domain Teams are clinically oriented (e.g. the Pregnancy Domain Team), others are more general (e.g. the Machine Learning Domain Team).
 Chapter [X](#onboarding-enclave-access-team-science) covers Domain Teams in more detail.
 N3C provides a number of training and support venues, including regular office hours, training modules, and of course this book.
 See Chapter [X](#help-and-support) for more information on these topics.